OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ### Create the add-in project

-1. Create a folder on your local drive and name it `my-outlook-addin`.
-This is where you'll create the files for your add-in.

-1. Navigate to your new folder.

-    ```powershell
-    cd my-outlook-addin
-    ```

 1. Use the Yeoman generator to create an Outlook add-in project.
 Run the following command and then answer the prompts as follows:

     ```powershell